weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 said to be continuously differentiable in E if f' is a continuous mapping of E into L(R", R™).

-More explicitly, it is required that to every x € E and to every &c >0 corresponds a 6 > 0 such that
+More explicitly, it is required that to every x  \in  E and to every &c >0 corresponds a 6 > 0 such that

 If'y) -'x)ll<e

 ifyeFand |x -y|<d.
-If this is so, we also say that f is a %'-mapping, or that f € c'(E).
+If this is so, we also say that f is a %'-mapping, or that f  \in  c'(E).

 9.21 Theorem Suppose f maps an open set E = R" into R™.
 Then fe %'(E) andonly if thepartial derivatives D; f; exist and are continuous on Efor 1 <i<m, I<j<n

-Proof Assume first that f € €'(E).
-By (27),
-(D;f)(x) = (f'(x)e) * u;
+Proof Assume first that f  \in   \in '(E).
+By (27), (D;f)(x) = (f'(x)e) * u;
-for all i, j, and for all x € E. Hence
+for all i, j, and for all x  \in  E. Hence
 (Dif)y) = (Df)x) ={f'(y) -T'(X)]e;} . u,
 and since |u| = |e;| =1, it follows that
 (D3) = (DIX < |H() - 1 (x)]e|